Skip to Main Content

 You can also configure groups to be notified when an alert occurs:

-After creating the alert, let's simulate a high-concurrency message processing scenario: a total of 2,500,000 messages will be sent to the AutoMQ nodes in a short period.
-I use the Kafka SDK to send messages, with 50 topics, each receiving 500 messages, repeated 100 times.
-Here is an example:
+After creating the alert, you can simulate a high-concurrency message processing scenario: a total of 2500000 messages are sent to AutoMQ nodes within a short period.
+The method used is sending messages through the Kafka SDK, with a total of 50 Topics, each Topic receiving 500 messages, repeated 100 times.
+An example is as follows:

 import org.apache.kafka.clients.admin.AdminClient;